Wallabies, koalas and kangaroos affected by the massive Australian wildfires have been in desperate need of water and food.

 Millions of animals have been impacted or killed by the bushfires.
 Officials say they'll continue to supply supplementary food and water supplies for wildlife until their natural resources replenish.

-As of Jan, 10, 24.7 million acres of have been scorched by the bushfires.
+As of earlier this year, 24.7 million acres of have been scorched by the bushfires.
 They have claimed the lives of at least 25 people and destroyed more than 2,000 homes.

 You can learn more about ways to help the animals and firefighters battling the blazes in Australia.